Sensxy/Hangman-Game/README.md

 # Hangman-Game

-Will make a hangman game where a word is selected, and the user has to guess the letters in order to get the words.
-If a wrong letter is guessed, a limb is added to the hangman
+Will make a hangman game where a food word is selected, and the user has to guess the letters in order to get the word.
+There will be rules, a leaderboard, and a way to exit.
+(Will use ascii art)

-Ozan Hessick-everything
+Ozan Hessick